littlebizzy/slickstack/docs/ubuntu.md

 During Ubuntu utility installation, SlickStack runs `timedatectl set-timezone` with this value.
 If the setting is missing, it falls back to UTC.

-UTC is the recommended server timezone because it avoids daylight-saving changes and keeps logs and scheduled jobs predictable across regions.
+UTC is recommended because it avoids daylight-saving changes and keeps logs and scheduled jobs predictable across regions.

 ## Ubuntu utilities